jonpierrelouis/DiscordBot/README.md

 # DiscordBot
-A simple Discord Bot from a tutorial to help me learn to ropes.
+A simple Discord Bot from a tutorial to help me learn to the ropes.